guimath/BPTree-verif/README.md

 - hierarchy : all keys in a given subtree is bounded by surrounding keys in parent node.

 #### for leaves
-- leaves_height_eq : all leaves are at the same distance from the root (always -1).
 - linked_leaves : contains extra pointer towards the next leaf.
 - all_keys_in_leaves : all keys appear in a leaf node.